-(18 s.h.).
-Students may then select from two different tracks, either Master of Healthcare Administration in Quality and Systems Safety (21 s.h.) or the Master of Healthcare Administration in Health Systems Leadership (21 s.h.).
-Stackable certificates are earned in either Quality and Systems Safety or Health Systems Leadership prior to completing the capstone course.
+The Master of Healthcare Administration (MHA) has been developed to meet the call for fundamental changes in the healthcare delivery system.
 The MHA will be delivered in an all- online format to meet the needs of working professionals with varying shift schedules.
 Advising and technical support will be available to students virtually.
-Both the Health Systems Leadership and Quality and Systems Safety tracks were designed to fill a significant regional and national void.
-Employment of medical and health care managers nationally is expected to grow 23% from 2012 to 2022, faster than the average for all occupations.
+Employment of medical and health care managers and administrators is projected to grow 23% from 2012 to 2022, faster than the average for all occupations.
 Virginia employment data shows employer demand has increased 115% for these types of positions, most notably in the area of quality and patient safety.

-Courses are offered year round in 8 week sessions with matriculation in spring or fall.
+Courses are offered year-round in 7-week sessions with matriculation in spring, summer, or fall.